-Mark your calendars: LSC’s science communication colloquium is once again bringing acclaimed speakers from near and far.
-Every week, attendees of the colloquium hear from experts in bioethics, science communication, scientific art, science and technology studies, science policy, and new information technologies, among other interesting areas.
+This semester’s LSC science communication colloquium brought acclaimed speakers from near and far.
+Every week of the semester attendees of the colloquium heard from experts in bioethics, science communication, scientific art, science and technology studies, science policy, and new information technologies, among other interesting areas.

 Check out the list of speakers below.
-All faculty, staff, and students are welcome to attend.
 You can click each speakers’ name for more information about them.
-Follow @UW_LSC or #uwlsc700 on Twitter for live tweets from the talks Most importantly, after each speaker, a link by their names will take you to a video of their talk.
+After each speaker, a link by their names will take you to a video and audio stream of their talk.
 Continue reading

 Graduates from the Department of Life Sciences Communication go on to have successful careers in a wide range of industries – partly because the knowledge they learn at LSC can be applied to a wide variety of jobs.
 LSC alum, Sara Schoenborn (BS ’10) has used her expertise for a successful career.

 After graduating, Sara pursued her dream of working in the media industry, working as the assistant editor for Agri-View, an agricultural newspaper in Wisconsin.
 Sara, who was also a Dairy Science major, found the job to be a perfect mix of her passions.
 While at Agri-View, she put to use the skills she learned at LSC, including researching and writing stories with compelling narratives, creating a strong digital media footprint, and designing print layouts.
 She also used the knowledge she learned in her classes to ensure she was portraying individuals in a fair and balanced way.